 New Jersey Dog Bite Law

 New Jersey dog bite law does not permit "one free bite."
-For this reason, the law does not consider a dog's prior behavior when determining whether an owner was negligent in handling their dog and endangering the public.
+For this reason, New Jersey law does not consider a dog's prior behavior when determining whether an owner was negligent in handling their dog and endangering the public.

 Therefore, even if a dog has never attacked before, the dog owner is responsible.
 If a dog bites someone, a New Jersey dog bite lawyer works to recover damages for injuries resulting from the dog bite.